 Complete the proper forms from the options below:

 - Students participating in travel/study programs through the Office of International

 Programs (staff/faculty-led travel study programs and USAC programs) must complete

-the UT Tyler Travel/Study student application form and return the completed application form and $50 non-refundable processing fee to
+and manually sign the UT Tyler Travel/Study student application form and return the completed, signed application form and $50 non-refundable processing

-the OIP.
-Please note that semester-long programs and year-long programs require an
+fee to the OIP.
+Please note that semester-long programs and year-long programs require

 - All international students must also complete the International Student Request to Participate in Staff/Faculty-led Travel/Study Abroad form and turn it in to their international advisor in the OIP International Student, Scholar and Faculty Services Center.

 - If you are planning to enroll in a semester or year-long program (attend non-UT Tyler courses abroad) and wish to transfer credits back to UT Tyler, you must complete the Pre-Approval Form for Courses Abroad and obtain the required signatures from the appropriate academic department.
 Please use one form per department and seek assistance from the OIP Study Abroad Advisor as needed.
 Remember that upon your return, you will need to provide a sealed transcript or letter on university letterhead to the registrar's office stating the name of the course, dates attended, professor, and any other details about the course.
 The most important points - the documentation must be sealed, official, and in English.